-Farnoosh realizes that paying off debt is more than just creating a budget and sticking to it, she understands that there are emotional and physiological barriers that make paying debt off very difficult.
-During her half-hour to forty-five-minute podcast, she interviews people about their own journeys and highlights on not only the good but also the bad allowing her readers to learn from each episode.
-On Fridays, she also does a segment called #AskFarnoosh so listeners can write in for her advice.
+Farnoosh realizes that paying off debt is more than just creating a budget and sticking to it; she understands that emotional and psychological barriers make paying debt very difficult.
+During her half-hour to forty-five-minute podcasts, she interviews people about their journeys and highlights their good and bad experiences.
+On Fridays, she also does a segment called #AskFarnoosh so that listeners can write in for her advice.

-Why We Like It: Farnoosh is an extremely driven individual who has created her personal finance brand from the ground up, which in itself is inspiring.
-What we like the most about her podcast is that she spends an episode each week on Friday answering her listener’s questions.
-These questions are typically very relatable, such as how to negotiate a salary or how to create a budget.
+Why We Like It: Farnoosh is a driven individual who has created her personal finance brand from the ground up.
+(That in itself is inspiring.)
+What we like the most about her podcast is the episode she devotes each week to answering her listeners’ questions.
+The questions are relatable, like how to negotiate a salary and create a budget.
 If you have a question, chances are there’s an Ask Farnoosh episode that covers it – or you can write in!

 The Dave Ramsey Show

 Best for the Overspender in Debt